 After Powell scored on his debut, Ferguson said: “We hope Powell fills Paul Scholes’ boots.
 For an 18-year-old boy it has been a terrific day.”

-Since then, he’s continued to impress outside of the Premier League with Wigan Athletic – but he’s not quite Scholes-esque.
+Since then, he’s continued to impress outside of the Premier League with Wigan Athletic and Stoke City – but he’s not quite Scholes-esque.

 Here’s another who lasted just the one game, well half of a game, in a Manchester United shirt.

-The full-back moved north of the border to play for Celtic where he didn’t particularly impress yet somehow earned a move to Porto who subsequently loaned him out to Championship side Nottingham Forest…
+The full-back moved north of the border to play for Celtic where he didn’t particularly impress yet somehow earned a move to Porto.
+After a loan spell at Nottingham Forest, Janko has subsequently been loaned out to Swiss side BSC Young Boys.

 Another who was cursed by the MK Dons defeat.
 Kagawa’s 20-minute cameo in Buckinghamshire was his last for United before moving to Borussia Dortmund.

-For a while, things were going well for the Japan international, but he’s massively struggling for game time and could well be off soon.
+For a while, things were going well for the Japan international, but he massively struggling for game time and recently signed for Real Zaragoza in the Spanish second division.

 Has anybody managed to decide whether he’s good or not?